The Beekeeping Year

 After the course

-Practical beekeeping demonstrations will be arranged with the course members in the spring/summer.
+Practical beekeeping demonstrations will be held in May 2024, weather permitting.

 Summary: